 Of course, these changes do not mean the next 12 months will be without challenge.
-The force continues to make the best use of the resources it has available and there are still significant savings to be made between now and 2020.
+The Force continues to make the best use of the resources it has available and there are still significant savings to be made over the life of the Medium Term Financial Strategy.